What you need to know

-Employment of civil engineers is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of civil engineers is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.

 As current U.S. infrastructure experiences growing obsolescence, civil engineers will be needed to manage projects to rebuild, repair, and upgrade bridges, roads, levees, dams, airports, buildings, and other structures.

 Civil engineers need a bachelor’s degree.
 They typically need a graduate degree and a license for promotion to senior positions.
 Although licensure requirements vary from state to state, civil engineers usually must be licensed if they provide services directly to the public.